Linda was a senior student of Master Chan Cheung prior to his passing, training in Lung Ying (Dragon Style) Kung Fu since 1997.

 Linda lives and breathes Lung Ying, and has also travelled to Thailand and Cambodia training at fight gyms in the nation's capitals to gain experience in furthering Lung Ying training.
 She is also a qualified Master Trainer with the Australian Institute of Fitness, an Advanced Level 3 Instructor with the Register of Exercise Professionals UK, and spent 3 years overseas in Canada and UK personal training clients in weight loss and strength conditioning.

-"PCYC has been a fixture in Cabramatta for over 30 years.
-It was the place I first started my martial arts journey learning Judo, and I had always wondered why there was never kung fu as part of their activities program when they had TKD, Viet Quyen Dao, Vovinam – anything but kung fu!
-It is appropriate for us to return to Cabramatta in this location – providing the opportunity for people from all backgrounds the chance to learn Dragon Style, lion dance and Chinese martial arts culture.
+"One of the aims of the Association is to provide people from all backgrounds the opportunity to learn new skills and knowledge to apply in their daily lives, via the disciplined nature of training Dragon Style kung fu, lion dance and volunteering.
 My goal is to provide an environment where students can train hard, feel welcome and safe, make friends and not only learn kung fu, but to gain skills and abilities to become the best person they can be and give back to the community."